AODtorusan/esphome-influxdb_v2_oss/FULL_CONFIGURATION.md

 ```

 This section configures another measurement, and demonstrates how the
-component can publish the 'raw' state of a numeric (or text)
+component can queue the 'raw' state of a numeric (or text)
 sensor.
 In this case the referenced sensors have
 `sliding_window_moving_average` filters which are used to smooth out
 the data reported to Home Assistant, but the data reported to InfluxDB